 1. What is the National Childcare Scheme?

-Under the National Childcare Scheme, financial supports are available for families with children aged between 24 weeks and 15 years who are attending any participating Tusla registered childcare service, including any Tusla registered childminder.
+Under the National Childcare Scheme, subsidies are available for families with children aged between 24 weeks and 15 years who are attending any participating Tusla registered childcare service, including any Tusla registered childminder.

 3. When will applications for the National Childcare Scheme open?

-Applications for the National Childcare Scheme are due to open in October 2019, with the first payments flowing from November 2019.
+Online applications for the National Childcare Scheme will open in October 2019, with the first payments flowing from November 2019.

 4. How do I apply?